lixhq/validex/README.md

 ## Prior art

 - [PropTypex](https://github.com/lixhq/proptypex) which were the previous library we wrote for doing data validation.
-- [Vex](https://github.com/CargoSense/vex) A now aboned validation library by the people behind [Absinthe](http://absinthe-graphql.org/)
+- [Vex](https://github.com/CargoSense/vex) A now abandoned validation library by the people behind [Absinthe](http://absinthe-graphql.org/).

 ## License